kermitt2/biblio-glutton/Readme.md

 java -jar build/libs/lookup-service-0.2-onejar.jar crossref --input crossref-works.2019-09-09.json.xz ../config/glutton.yml
 ```

-**Note:** By default the `abstract`, the `reference` and the original `indexed` fields included in CrossRef records are ignored to save some disk  space.
+**Note:** By default the `abstract`, the `reference` and the original `indexed` fields included in Crossref records are ignored to save some disk  space.
 The `reference` field is particularly large as it lists all the citations for almost half of the DOI records.
 You can change the list of fields to be filtered out in the config file under `biblio-glutton/config/glutton.yml`, by editing the lines:

 ```
 ignoreCrossRefFields: